lucioalmeidastockio/some-core-layer/README.md

 - First half of our use case implementation <br> ![](https://raw.githubusercontent.com/lucioalmeidastockio/some-core-layer/1-example-documentation/images/firsthalfusecaseimplementation-injectingstuff.png) <br>

 If you actually read the code in the image above, you noticed that we have a couple of Port instances being injected in our use case.
-If you are asking yourself how does a Port look like, remember: a port is just a contract!
+If you are asking yourself how does a Port look like, remember: a port is just a contract, an abstraction!

-They follow the same pattern of Use Case types in regards to I/O specifications:
+Their contracts follow the same pattern of Use Case types in regards to I/O specifications:

 | Port Type | (I)nput | (O)utput |
 | :---: | :---: | :---: |